 Yes.
-Our hens are housed in cages designed to provide a clean environment, fresh food and water and protection from predators.
+Our hens are housed in cages designed to provide a clean environment, fresh food, and water.
 Because our Canadian climate is so variable, most hens are housed within temperature-controlled laying barns.
-Over 90% of eggs in Canada come from conventional-style cages but we’re happy that the majority of our A&W eggs come from enriched-housing cages, which are significantly bigger and allow for small social groups and freedom to perch and lay their eggs in nesting areas.
-We have a commitment that all of our hens will live in enriched housing by the end of 2016.
+Over 90% of eggs in Canada come from conventional-style cages, but we are proud to commit to sourcing 100% of our A&W eggs from enriched-colony-housing.
+These housing systems are bigger than conventional cages, giving the hens more space, and allowing for small social groups in controlled environments.
+Hens have access to fresh food and water as well as nests, perches, and scratching areas at all times.

 Our laying hens are all raised and cared for by Canadian egg farmers, who meet or exceed all standards and guidelines of the Egg Farmers of Canada’s own Animal Care Program developed by veterinarians, scientists, the Canadian Federation of Humane Societies and the CFIA.

 - Why isn't A&W using cage-free eggs?